playfulprogramming/playfulprogramming/content/blog/understanding-the-dom/index.md

 </header>
 ```

 When you type a tag, like `header` or `a`, you're creating an _element node_.
 These nodes then compose to create _"leaves"_ on the DOM tree.
+Attributes are then able to manually add information to said nodes.
 When you have another element node inside of a seperate element node, you add a _"child"_ to said node.
 This relationship between the nodes allow you to preserve metadata between them, allows CSS to apply, and more.

 ![A chart showing a parent and child](./dom_tree_parent.svg)